From R&D Director to Senior Management in Biotech: What the Transition Actually Requires

 4. Overcontributing in areas outside your lane

 You think you're being helpful by weighing in on clinical strategy, regulatory positioning, or go-to-market plans.
-But without the context your peers have, your input can come across as uninformed—or territorial.
+But without the context your peers have, your input can land as uninformed, territorial, or — most damaging — as mistrust of your peers’ judgment.

 The leaders who make this transition well learn when to speak up and when to trust the expertise in the room, even when it's not science.